Tychy: Ice hockey

-GKS Tychy ice hockey club is among the most successful in Poland and plays in its premier league, the Ekstraliga.
+The GKS Tychy ice hockey club is among the most successful in Poland and plays in its premier league, the Ekstraliga.
 Established in 1971, the team won the Polish Championships in 2005, 2015, 2018, 2019 and 2020 and has won the Polish Cup eight times.
 The club is housed in the newly refurbished Tychy Winter Stadium (Stadion Zimowy w Tychach), which seats 2,700 people.

 Several players from the club have gone on to play in the American and Canadian NHL.
 These include Mariusz Czerkawski and Krzysztof Oliwa.

 Football

-GKS Tychy football club football club was also established in 1971 and currently plays in the Polish Second League.
-Throughout a varied career the club reached a pinnacle between 1974 and 1977, making it into top Polish league Ekstraklasa and finishing second in 1976.
+The GKS Tychy football club football club was also established in 1971 and currently plays in the Polish Second League.
+Throughout a varied career the club reached its peak classification between 1974 and 1977, when it made it into the Ekstraklasa, Poland's top league, where it finished second in 1976.
 During those glory days GKS Tychy also participated in the 1976–77 UEFA Cup.
 It played in the top division again in 1995–1997.
 Tychy City Stadium (Stadion Miejski w Tychach) is home to the club and seats 15,300 spectators.

 A few notable footballers were either born in Tychy or spent some of their career at the club, the most famous being Real Madrid and Poland goalkeeper Jerzy Dudek.
 Ekstraklasa player Bartosz Karwan started his career there, as did retired player Radosław Gilewicz.
 Napoli and Poland national team striker Arkadiusz Milik was born in Tychy, as well as former Bayer Leverkusen defender Lukas Sinkiewicz, who now holds German citizenship.

 Tychy hosted several matches of the 2019 FIFA U-20 World Cup.

+American Football

+Tychy Falcons are an American Football team established in 2008.
+They currently competed in PFL2 - second tier of American Football in Poland.

 Other sporting teams

-Tychy is also home to several other sports teams, including basketball team Big Star Tychy, futsal team GKS Jachym Tychy and floorball team TKKF Pionier Tychy.
+Tychy is also home to several other sports teams, including basketball team GKS Tychy, futsal team GKS Futsal Tychy and floorball team TKKF Pionier Tychy.